VIT Bhopal University | M.Tech Admissions 2025

-New: GATE 2025 Score Predictor
+New: GATE PYQ's

-Latest: GATE Exam 2025 Admit Card Link
+Latest: GATE 2025 College Predictor

 The marks vs rank of GATE 2025 for various subjects will be available on this page.
 Additionally, GATE aspirants can also check the previous year's GATE marks vs rank on this page.
-The GATE 2025 exam will be conducted for 30 papers.
+The GATE 2025 exam was conducted for 30 papers.
 Check the complete article for more information on GATE marks vs rank 2025.

-Candidates will be able to check the GATE 2025 Marks vs Rank for top branches including Computer Science Engineering (CSE), Mechanical Engineering (ME), Electrical Engineering (EE), and Civil Engineering (CE) once it is released on the official website.
+Candidates will be able to check the GATE 2025 Marks vs Rank for top branches, including Computer Science Engineering (CSE), Mechanical Engineering (ME), Electrical Engineering (EE), and Civil Engineering (CE) once it is released on the official website.
 The previous year GATE marks vs rank have been updated in the tables below.
 This information helps gauge candidates' performance & rank and will help them prepare for the GATE 2025 exam accordingly.

 The GATE 2025 ME marks vs rank will be updated once it is released on the official website.
 Candidates can check the GATE Mechanical Engineering (ME) previous year Marks vs Rank below: For Rank 1-10, 92+ marks are required, while Rank 10-50 requires 87-92 marks.
 Refer to the table below for detailed GATE Marks vs Rank for ME.